-1. Applying for UROP funding by Thursday, April 16, 2020
+1. Applying for UROP travel funding by April 19, 2023

-2. Enrolling in 1.057 Heritage Science and Technology in Fall 2020
+2. Enrolling in 1.057 Heritage Science and Technology in Fall 2023

 Process: Fill out the application form above, write a one-page statement of interest, and submit your CV and grade report, along with one PPT slide that “introduces” you to the review committee.
 This program is open to all MIT students, with preference will be given to rising sophomores and Course 1 students.

 Funding: Air travel support in the amount of $1,000 will be provided by CEE.
 Lodging and meals will be provided.
 Additional travel funds may be available from the UROP Office but is not guaranteed.